beacon-biosignals/OndaFormat/README.md

 # Onda Dataset Format

-**Onda** is a portable format for storing and manipulating sets of multi-sensor, multi-channel, LPCM-encodable, annotated, time-series recordings.
+**Onda** is a lightweight format for storing and manipulating sets of multi-sensor, multi-channel, LPCM-encodable, annotated, time-series recordings.

 The latest tagged version is [v0.2.1](https://github.com/beacon-biosignals/OndaFormat/tree/v0.2.1).